Chaos Zero Nightmare (CZN)NiaBuild and Guide

 Stroke

-Nia’s basic attack is completely standard and doesn't have any extra synergy with her kit.
+Nia’s Basic Attack is completely standard and doesn't have any extra synergy with her kit.
 A good removal target.

 Card Image